LakeinLove/Mage-The-Awakening/Mage The Awakening/Magic/The Paths/Moros.md

 How do you foster human potential when you know that every prodigy will die, and their accomplishments will fade with the ages?
 You foster a lineage, with temples and artifacts to remind it of its obligations.
 Make change your tool, not your enemy.
 They’ll pass on their knowledge, adapt the past to the future and grow stronger, closer to Imperium with every new Awakening.
 Don’t plan for next year’s revolution, but your empire.

 [[Seers of the Throne]]:  \
-Seer Executors use the Path’s insights to perfect the materialism that counterparts in other Orders avoid.
+Seer Executors use the [[Path]]’s insights to perfect the materialism that counterparts in other Orders avoid.
 The doctrines of the Chancellor, Exarch of Matter, tell them that wealth is a god ever-devoured by scarcity.
 Executors balance deity and devil, setting the fortunes of individuals and nations.
 As Exarch of Death, the Psychopomp condemns souls to Fallen incarnations or teases anguished ghosts from them.
 Seer Moros trade in souls and ghosts as commodities like any other.
 By keeping them from the Supernal Realms, the Psychopomp intends them to be used thus.